Regular services for 2018 started on April 1st.

 Fares for 2018 are unchanged (since 2006!) at £1 for the Mainline and 50p for the Heritage Track.
 The former ticket-less system changed in 2017 and new heritage or souvenir tickets are being issued.
 Please obtain these from the booking office and retain for inspection on the train or at the station entrance.
 You may wish to keep these for scrapbooks or journals or for possible promotions later in the season.
 A used ticket bin is provided at the exit if you wish to dispose of your ticket thoughtfully.

 There will be a number of special charity days in 2018.
-On Mayday Monday we raise funds for the EACH Nook Appeal and on August Bank Holiday Monday we run trains to benefit the Lord Mayor’s Fund.
+On Mayday Monday we raise funds for the EACH Nook Appeal and on August Bank Holiday Monday we will run trains to benefit the Lord Mayor’s Fund.
 The final Sunday will be the traditional day for Children in Need.
 We raised over £3.5k for charities in 2017.
 We hope to repeat this in 2018.

 The Mainline (below) is the dual gauge ground level track that opened in 2006.
 Most of the trains you will see will be of the larger 7.25″ gauge.
 This line is around 1km long and you will see much evidence of improvements since it was first opened.